shunpochang/d3tree/README.md

-# d3tree
+# D3 example on drawing bidirectional tree.
-Library for bi-directional tree chart showing D3 children generation.
+Using **D3.js** and basic crawling on **GitHub** js files to generate tree relationship on D3 generations.